 How Can TRT Help with Low Testosterone and Diabetes (Type 2)?

 With a combination of testosterone therapy (TRT) and lifestyle changes, type 2 diabetes is controllable.
-The latest studies show that TRT is an effective medication that can help stop prediabetes from becoming full-blown, put it into remission, and even reverse it, offering hope to millions of men around the world suffering from type 2 diabetes.
+The latest studies show that TRT is a safe and effective medication that can help stop prediabetes from becoming full-blown, put it into remission, and even reverse it, offering hope to millions of men around the world suffering from type 2 diabetes.

 "The landmark testosterone for diabetes mellitus trial, the largest randomized controlled trial of testosterone therapy (TTh) to date, confirms the beneficial effects of TTh on fat loss and gain in muscle mass, and that TTh for 2 years significantly reduces the risk of incident T2D, and may also reverse T2D."